BlueBrain/morph-tool/README.rst

       The points of the new contour are the outline of the soma stack projected in the XY plane.
     - Soma three point cylinder:
       The soma becomes a sphere of same surface.
 The contour made by the circle of biggest section in the XY plane is sampled in 20 points written to disk.
-    - Soma sphere (soma represented by a single point represeting the center of a sphere and its radius): the contour made by the circle of biggest section in the XY plane is sampled in 20 points written to disk.
+    - Soma sphere (soma represented by a single point representing the center of a sphere and its radius): the contour made by the circle of biggest section in the XY plane is sampled in 20 points written to disk.
     - other:
       Not in SWC spec -> not supported